mccowanm/android-squeezer/CONTRIBUTING.md

     If you already have a project open then choose File > Import Project...

-*   In the "Select File or Directory to Import" dialog that appears, navigate to the directory that you fetched the Squeezer source code in to and select the build.gradle file that ships with Squeezer.
+*   In the "Select File or Directory to Import" dialog that appears, navigate to the directory that you fetched the Squeezer source code in ("android-squeezer").

-*   In the "Import Project from Gradle" dialog tick "Use auto-import" and make sure that "Use gradle wrapper (recommended)" is selected.

-*   Copy `ide/intellij/codestyles/AndroidStyle.xml` to Android Studio's config directory.

-    -   Linux: `~/.AndroidStudioPreview/config/codestyles`
-    -   OS X: `~/Library/Preferences/AndroidStudioPreview/codestyles`
-    -   Windows: `~/.AndroidStudioPreview/config/codestyles`

-*   Go to Settings (or Preferences in Mac OS X) > Code Style > Java, select "AndroidStyle", as well as Code Style > XML and select "AndroidStyle".